 2.6.
 Use Case Experiment Design

 A 200 m x 200 m square mesh was generated to simulate a topography with rolling hills using a 1 meter grid.
 A large (27 m3) cube was placed in the center of the scene to test surface reconstruction accuracy on regions with sharp corners and edges.
 Ten 1 m x 1 m x 0.05 m square, checkerboard pattern GCPs were distributed evenly throughout the scene 0.25 m above the ground surface.
 The materials of all objects in the scene were modeled as perfect Lambertian surfaces.
 The topographic surface was textured using a combination of two textures.
-The first texture was a 7200 x 7200 pixel aerial image [29] for an effective texel footprint with a linear dimension of 2.78 cm.
+The first texture was a 7200 x 7200 pixel aerial image [31] for an effective texel footprint with a linear dimension of 2.78 cm.
 The second texture was a 3456 x 3456 pixel image of grass was tiled ten times in both the x and the y dimensions for an effective repeating image pattern 34560 x 34560 pixels, and a texel footprint with a linear dimension of 0.58 cm on the topography.
 The image of grass was taken with a DSLR camera (Canon T5i) and manually edited to create a seamless texture for tiling with no edge effects between tiles.
 The aerial image and grass texture were merged together by setting the grass texture with an alpha of 0.15 and the aerial image layered beneath it with an alpha value of 1.
 The cube was textured using a 3456 x 3456 pixel seamless image of rocks that was derived from a DSLR (Canon T5i) image taken by the authors.
 This resulted in an effective texel footprint with a linear dimension of 0.35 cm on the cube.
 Each of the textures was set so that the coloring on the scene was interpolated between texels and there were no unrealistic edge effects.
+The texel footprint of each of the materials is set to a value less than the GSD, which, as described below, is 1.00cm.
 Oblique images of each object in the scene are shown in Figure 5.

 The scene was illuminated using a “Sun” style of lamp in Blender, where all the light rays are parallel to one another.
 The light was initially directed at nadir, and the angle was linearly interpolated to a 30-degree rotation about the x-axis for the final image.
+This varying sun angle simulates the slight movement of shadows, as is experienced in a real world data acquisition.
 If desired, further control over the illumination settings within the render engine could be achieved using the “color management” settings.
 Regions that are shadowed from the sun in the Blender Internal Render Engine receive no light; hence to more realistically model ambient light within the scene and improve texture in shadowed regions, an ambient light source was added.
 These settings generated a scene with adequate lighting on all objects in the scene.
 (For a test in which illumination is one of the primary variables investigated, additional refinement of the illumination parameters in this step is recommended.)